Orders, Payment & Shipping

 If your shoes are beyond the warranty period we encourage you to find a reputable cobbler or shoe/gear repair service.
 Note you may have better results if inquiring with a local mountain or outdoor gear shop for repairs to KEEN sandals.
 Additionally, although our shoes cannot be re-soled, the uppers can usually be repaired depending on the nature of the issue.
 We recommend Shoe GOO as a great repair option for the tread or outsole.
 This product works well since it applies like an adhesive and cures to the consistency of rubber, with all the inherent wear properties of rubber.
 Regarding seam issues, outdoor gear shops often have repair facilities or can offer a suitable referral.

-Does KEEN offer replacement footbeds?
+Do KEEN offer replacement footbeds?

-At this time we do not offer replacement footbeds.
-Your local shoe store or shoe repairer may have alternative replacement footbeds.
 It may help to clean your current insoles; just remove them from the shoes and soak them in warm water with a mild detergent, gently scrubbing with a soft brush or washcloth.
 Try some tea tree essential oil, a non-allergenic natural antiseptic, rubbed into the dry insole.

 Does KEEN offer replacement laces?